 Friday, April 29, 2016

-These are appointments that will take effect in 2016; I will move the list to the front at various intervals as new additions come in.
+These are non-clinical appointments that will take effect in 2016; I will move the list to the front at various intervals as new additions come in.
 Recent additions are in bold.
 Last year's list is here.
-One suspects the exodus from Wisconsin is at least partly attributable to the budgetary troubles in that state plus the attack on tenure.
-(ADDENDUM: I am assured by a colleague at Wisconsin that the preceing speculation is mistaken, and that neither budgetary nor tenure issues had anything to do with these moves.)

 *Edward Afield (tax) from Ava Maria School of Law to Georgia State University.

 *Lisa Alexander (corporate, contracts, housing & urban development law) from the University of Wisconsin, Madison to Texas A&M University.

 *James Anaya (international human rights) from the University of Arizona to the University of Colorado, Boulder (to become Dean).

 *Craig Boise (tax, international tax, corporate tax) from Cleveland-Marshall College of Law, Cleveland State University to Syracuse University (to become Dean).

 *Zack Buck (health law) from Mercer University to the University of Tennessee, Knoxville (untenured lateral).